The State of Enterprise NLP in 2020

-2020 has been a unique year for public health, professional life, the economy, and just about every other aspect of daily life.
+The state of entrerpise NLP in 2020.
+This has been a unique year for public health, professional life, the economy, and just about every other aspect of daily life.
 While some doors are closing, and others are pivoting their business models, businesses that haven’t taken a hit are a rare breed.
 Despite this, there are some sectors that are thriving, and it’s not just virtual conferencing or healthcare.

 Natural Language Processing (NLP) is one of those areas.
 In fact, the NLP market size is expected to grow from $10.2 billion in 2019 to $26.4 billion by 2024, according to research from MarketsandMarkets™.
 With use cases in assisting patients and practitioners in a healthcare setting, easing customer service queries, or even virtual assistance to help shoppers, there are several growth factors driving this uptick in NLP technology.
 NLP has the power to help users work faster, smarter, and more accurately, whether you’re a novice or an experienced data scientist.